Loony4Logic/OpenRacer/Readme.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please create a issue or contact me though linkedin.
+Please create an issue or contact me through LinkedIn.
-Will add structured issue and guidelines after a while.
+I will add structured issues and guidelines after a while.

 ## 🛡️ License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](License) file for details.

 ## 🙌 Acknowledgments

 - Inspired by AWS DeepRacer.
-- Special thanks to @TejasNair9977 for 3D model and @palakagarwal369 .
+- Special thanks to [Tejas Nair](https://github.com/TejasNair9977) for 3D model and [Palak Agarwal](https://github.com/palakagarwal369).
 ---